praveens-git-bit/PreDay_Ignite2024/Exercise2.md

 >**Note:** The pipeline will take 5-7 minutes to complete.
 In the meantime, you can move on to the next section and return to this one afterward.

-11. If we were to execute it, we would see a result similar to the one in the following screenshot.
-Click on the screenshot for a better view.
+11. Once the **execution is completed**, we will see a result similar to the one in the following screenshot.

  <img src="media/labMedia/task-2.2.7.png" width="800"/>

+This beautiful lineage view showing the Medallion Architecture is a data design pattern commonly used in Databricks to organize and optimize data processing workflows in a lakehouse architecture.
+It structures data into three logical layers—Bronze, Silver, and Gold—ensuring data quality, accessibility, and scalability for analytics and machine learning.

 ---